poncellat/poncellat.github.io/content/Blog/k8s/k8s-architecture.md

 Tags: k8s
 Keywords: k8s, architecture, kubernetes
 Authors: Hephzibah Pon Cellat Arulprakash
-Summary: K8S components in master and worker nodes

 A kubernetes cluster is made up of one or more control plane and worker nodes.